Clint Eastwood as Insp. Harry Callahan, badass San Francisco Police Department inspector

-The single-breasted sport jacket is brown herringbone wool with very wide notch lapels and a comfortably long fit.
-The lapels are a bit large, even for 1973 standards, and this would have been especially detrimental on a shorter man than Harry.
-Luckily for the era’s fashions, Clint Eastwood’s 6’4″ height keeps the large lapels from looking overwhelming.
+The single-breasted sport jacket is brown herringbone tweed wool with very wide notch lapels and a comfortably long fit.
+The lapels are a bit large, even for 1973 standards, and this would have been especially detrimental on a shorter man than Harry as Clint Eastwood’s 6’4″ height adds some balance.

-The jacket has natural shoulders with roped sleeveheads and a long single vent in the rear.
+The jacket has natural shoulders with roped sleeveheads and a long single back vent.
 Edge stitching is visible throughout.

-Harry’s standard shirt with this jacket is a long-sleeve taupe dress shirt with large spread collars and rounded button cuffs.
-The front is plain with no placket, but there is a squared breast pocket.
+Harry’s standard shirt with this jacket is a long-sleeve taupe dress shirt with a large collar, plain front, breast pocket, and rounded button cuffs.

 Harry’s silk necktie is fashionably wide for the era.
 It has a maroon ground with a repeating pattern of small gold capsules insulating blue designs.
 The tie’s inner lining is a bright red silk, and the manufacturer is indicated on the black tag with gold lettering.
 Unfortunately, the tag is only seen briefly in a relatively far shot, so recognition would be difficult for all but the most eagle-eyed viewers.